 - This gets you down to $19,500 (once you remember to add the next $3,000 in fees).
 So you can sell your car as well, which covers the final judgement and fees.

 The result?
 You’re left with a measly $2,500.
-Oh, and you’ve lost your home and vehicle.
+Oh, and you’ve lost your home, vehicle, and all of your assets.
 Your life has effectively been ruined from a single lawsuit and it will take you years to rebuild what you lost over just one lawsuit.

 You can learn how to protect yourself form lawsuits using the legal techniques we use to defend our asset protection clients.